 The cut-off discs are hard, brittle abrasive discs.
 You can use these for cutting off the top of screw heads and nails or working with things such as minerals and plastics.
 Also supplied is the mandrel that these are designed to fit onto.
 When you attach the disc to the mandrel, be sure not to over-tighten it because these discs are very brittle and will snap easily.

 By purchasing different types of cutting discs or wheels, you will be able to cut through a variety of materials.

 - Diamond slitting discs and Cutting Wheels for Glass, stone and ceramic

-In this kit you receive a very coarse orange abrasive stone.
-These stone burrs come in a vast assortment of different colours, sizes, grades, and different materials such as green carbide stone burrs and White Arkansas stone burrs and Pink Grinding Stone Burrs.
+In this kit, you receive a very coarse orange abrasive stone.
+These stone burrs come in various colours, sizes, grades, and materials, such as green carbide stone burrs, White Arkansas stone burrs and Pink Grinding Stone Burrs.

-These are good for grinding and carving on harder materials like metal, ceramic, glass or even minerals and lapidary work on gem stones.
-I use the green silicon carbide stones a lot for shaping and filing silver and gold, and the Arkansas stones for smoothing metals.
+These are good for grinding and carving on harder materials like metal, ceramic, glass or even minerals and lapidary work on gemstones.
+I often use the green silicon carbide stones for shaping and filing silver and gold and the Arkansas stones for smoothing metals.
 They are also very good for sharpening things.